|Allegro CL version 9.0|

 Note that we have previously advised even users who are developing applications rather than preparing for delivery to only include patches when they experienced the problem fixed by the patch.
 There are pluses and minuses to each recommendation.
-While including all patches gives you all available fixes, as we said above, patches are not as well tested as releases and sometimes a patch introduces a new problem or bug.
-However, we have changed our advice for when you are developing because many patches are for performance, and therefore generally useful, and because problems introduced by patches, while they do happen, are uncommon and are usually fixed quite quickly (typically with an updated patch), and because it is relatively easy to back out a patch if it causes problems.
+While including all patches gives you all available fixes, as we said above, patches are not as well tested as releases and sometimes a update introduces a new problem or bug.
+However, we have changed our advice for when you are developing because many patches are for performance, and therefore generally useful, and because problems introduced by patches, while they do happen, are uncommon and are usually fixed quite quickly (typically with a new patch), and because it is relatively easy to back out a patch if it causes problems.

 Note that the report created by dribble-bug lists all patches included in the image.
 It is very important that this information be included with a bug report.

 update-allegro downloads patches but does not create new images.
 To create new images, exit Lisp (if you are running it) and run update.sh on UNIX machines and update.exe on Windows machines.
 These scripts will update all Allegro-supplied image (dxl) files by starting Lisp with the dxl file and calling build-lisp-image.
 They also make backups of the the dxl files.
 You must recreate any image files you created yourself.

 The usage for update.sh is